Rpt28/AmazonTest/README.md

-# Amazon Basic Automation Framework
+# Amazon Search Automation Framework

-This is a **basic industry-level Selenium Test Automation Framework** built using:
+This is a simple Selenium automation framework created for automating Amazon search functionality.

+The framework is built using:

 - Java
 - Selenium WebDriver
 - TestNG
 - Maven
 - Page Object Model (POM)
-- Data Driven Testing (Excel)
+- Data Driven Testing using Excel
 - Extent Reports
 - Log4j Logging
 - Screenshot on Failure